paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (B) is located within 2,500 feet of the National System of Interstate and Defense Highways or the Federal-Aid Primary System.

 **(b) First offense** A person who violates [section 841(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section841/a/1&num=0&edition=prelim) or [section 856 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-856) by distributing or possessing with intent to distribute a controlled substance in or on, or within 1,000 feet of, a truck stop or safety rest area is (except as provided in subsection (b) 11 So in original.
-Probably should be subsection “(c)”. of this section) subject to—
+Probably should be subsection “(c)”.) subject to—

 (1) twice the maximum punishment authorized by [section 841(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section841/b&num=0&edition=prelim); and

 (2) twice any term of supervised release authorized by [section 841(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section841/b&num=0&edition=prelim) for a first offense.

 **(c) Subsequent offense** A person who violates [section 841(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section841/a/1&num=0&edition=prelim) or [section 856 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-856) by distributing or possessing with intent to distribute a controlled substance in or on, or within 1,000 feet of, a truck stop or a safety rest area after a prior conviction or convictions under subsection (a) 22 So in original.
-Probably should be subsection “(b)”. of this section have become final is subject to—
+Probably should be subsection “(b)”. have become final is subject to—

 (1) 3 times the maximum punishment authorized by [section 841(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section841/b&num=0&edition=prelim); and